RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 **Return**

-  *labeled* : array-like, Image in which each GL ia assigned on its label.
+  *labeled* : array-like, Image in which each GL is assigned on its label.

+## subsamples_kmeans_wo_bkg

+Apply the kmeans clustering on each stack of images in subsample.
+During clustering do not consider the background pixels that must be set to 0.

+**Parameters** :

+  *imgs* : array-like, array of images tensor *n_centroids* : int, number of centroids to find *stopping_criteria* :It is the iteration termination criteria.
+When this criteria
+      is satisfied, algorithm iteration stops.
+  *center_init* :centroid initialization technique; can be cv2.KMEANS_RANDOM_CENTERS or cv2.KMEANS_PP_CENTERS.

+**Return**

+  *centroids* : array-like, array that contains the n_centroids estimated for each subsample